RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 Another tricky part about the file watcher is knowing exactly what the event interface looks like which [in this case can be found here](https://learn.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher.changed?view=net-8.0).

-As mentioned all events have to be implemented but you can certainly provide null events that don't do anything.
+As mentioned **all events on the event interface have to be implemented**, but you can certainly provide do nothing event handling the simple exit immediately.
 If you don't care about renaming, just immediately return in the `OnRenamed` event.

 When you run this demo you might also notice that some events like the change events fire multiple times.
 That's because there are filters that you can set on what can be monitored and many file operation might trigger for multiple matches to these triggers.
 It might be file data change and data change.
 Making the file watcher behave often involves ignoring repeated events and playing around with the event filters.